 of drawing each sprite immediately, the sprite batch will build up a

-large of buffer of sprites to draw and send them to the GPU all at
+large buffer of sprites to draw and send them to the GPU all at once.

-once.
 There is one caveat, however.
-Batching only works if the
+Batching only works if the sprites

-sprites being drawn share a common texture.
-A good strategy for
+being drawn share a common texture.
+A good strategy for reducing the

-reducing the number of different textures is to stuff many bitmaps
+number of different textures is to stuff many bitmaps into a single

 Create a new sprite batch for texture with initial space for capacity sprites.
 Sprite batches automatically resize when they are full to accomodate as many sprites as necessary.

 To render a subsection of the batch’s texture, a texture object whose parent is the batch texture may be specified as texture-region.